 On top of the great oddsmatcher, OddsMonkey also comes with a lot of other great features.
 They are especially useful if you also dabble in matched betting.
 There is the daily offers calendar.

-When that screenshot was taken (19 April 2016), there were 16 offers with guides just for today!
+When that screenshot was taken, there were 16 offers with guides just for today!
 Totally over £200 in expected profit.

-They also have a very active forum with over 1,000 posts.
+They also have a very active forum with 1,000s of posts.

-Have you tried any of these and still prefer different arbing software?
+Have you tried any of these and still prefer a different arbing software?
 Please let me know!